dmbarbour/wikilon/docs/AwelonLang.md

 Reactive process networks fill out the remaining expressive gap of KPNs, enabling us to work with asynchronous inputs, merge streams as needed.
 Further, we can now control evaluation 'up to' a given logical time.
 This is very useful for interacting with the real world, and in real-time.

-## Editable Views
+## Editable Views and Metaprogramming

 Awelon language has an acceptably aesthetic plain text syntax.
-However, like Forth, Awelon does not scale nicely beyond about ten tokens per definition because humans lose track of context.
-Expression of sophisticated data plumbing can be awkward.

-To preserve its simple structure and syntax, Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).
+However, like Forth, Awelon does not scale nicely beyond perhaps twelve tokens per definition because humans too easily lose track of context.
+This could be mitigated by better type feedback or live examples.
+But Awelon is designed for another simple technique to support more conventional programming styles, DSLs, and program scale.
+Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).

-I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through filesystem and CLI.
+I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through a conventional filesystem.
 However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.

 Numbers are a useful example for editable views.
 A viable sketch: